Holiday

 The first hints of the magic years coming to a close showed in my kids a few years ago.
 They started asking questions and putting together their own explanations.
 The mall Santa isn’t the real Santa, because he didn’t say “ho ho ho.”
 I think time slows down on Christmas Eve because there’s no way he could go to every house in the world in one night.

 Of course I want to encourage their critical thinking, but that doesn’t mean I won’t be sad to see the magic years in my parental rearview.
-I’m lucky I haven’t yet been confronted head-on with a demanding question like, “Tell me the truth, Mom, is Santa real?”
-In her book, Fraiberg recommends countering this and other similar questions with another question to dig deeper into their reasoning, such as, “What do you think?” to help gauge whether or not they’re ready for the full truth.
+I’m lucky I haven’t been confronted head-on with a demanding question like, “Tell me the truth, Mom, is Santa real?”
+In her book, Fraiberg recommends countering this and other similar questions about Santa with another question to dig deeper into your child’s reasoning.
+Ask your kids, “What do you think?” to help gauge whether or not they’re ready for the full truth.

-So if this, too, feels like it could be your last Christmas before getting hit with the hard questions, when magic is still part of that 6 a.m. sprint down the stairs, try to soak it all in.
+So if this, too, feels like it could be your last Christmas before getting hit with the hard questions, the last Christmas when magic is still part of that 6 a.m. sprint down the stairs, try to soak it all in.
 Sear their excited squeals into your memory.
-Take pictures, take videos, and be sure to take in the moment.
+Take pictures, take videos, and take in the moment.
 I’ll be doing it too, because just like when I was a kid, I want to preserve the Christmas morning magic as long as I can.

 I Wish I Would’ve Handled Santa Differently With My Kids